Solved: video tdr failure atikmpag.sys windows 10, 8.1 and 7

 - Open run command by pressing Windows key + R and type “devmgmt.msc” and ok,

-- Right click on the Graphics card driver and select “Update Driver Software”.
+- Right-click on the Graphics card driver and select “Update Driver Software”.

 - When it prompts to choose an option How do you want to search driver, then go with Search automatically for updated driver software to let windows check and install the latest available driver update for you.

-- If you have a driver available on your PC, then select Browse my computer for driver software, then select the appropriate location, where the driver located on your PC for updating it.
+- If you have a driver available on your PC, then select Browse my computer for driver software, then select the appropriate location, where the driver is located on your PC for updating it.